ThKrypt/QualCoder/Home.md

 **MacOS**

+Install Python3 and VLC.
+Install the Python dependencies using pip:

+pip install pyqt5 lxml pillow six

+There is no desktop icon launch right now for QualCoder.
+Open a new Terminal window in the directory and launch with python qualcoder.py.

-1. Edition April 2019 Author: Colin Curtain ccbogel@hotmail.com
+Edition April 2019 Author: Colin Curtain ccbogel@hotmail.com

 **Copyright Notice**
 The MIT License (MIT)